We use minimal analytics to improve the site. Is that okay?

 The Sony 50mm f1.8 is one of their cheapest lenses, meant to give shooters a taste of what it’s like to shoot with a fast prime on a lighter budget with a very classic style of rendering.

-This lens has a cheap plastic construction and a clunky autofocus system but it is very small and very lightweight making it a great walk-around lens.
-There are a lot of technical issues but with the 6 element design, the lens produces some absolutely wonderful images with a more retro vibe.
+This lens has a cheap plastic construction and a clunky autofocus system, but it is very small and lightweight, making it a great walk-around lens.
+There are a lot of technical issues, but with the 6-element design, the lens produces some wonderful images with a more retro vibe.

 Sony 50mm f1.8 Review | Overview

-I got this lens really early in the E-Mount life, so I’ve had it for many years.
+I got this lens early in my E-Mount life, so I’ve had it for many years.
 I’ve used it on all my Sony cameras, even occasionally use it on my Nikon Z6.

 Why would I use this on my Nikon Z6 instead of my Nikon Z 50mm f1.8?